srijande/srijande/README.md

 ### 👨🏻‍💻 &nbsp;About Me :

-🔭 &nbsp;I am a pre-final year undergraduate in Information Technology, seeking for SDE Internship/Full-Time Opportunities.\
+🔭 &nbsp;Towards changing others lives with tech 💡\
-💡 &nbsp;I have a rich experience in Full Stack Development & Open-Source.\
+#💡 &nbsp;I have a rich experience in Full Stack Development & Open-Source.\
-💻 &nbsp;I love to spend my time to exploring new technologies.
+#💻 &nbsp;I love to spend my time to exploring new technologies.
  <hr>